zyedidia/SFML.jl/README.md

 It also has audio libraries and networking libraries.

-This is a work in progress.
-There is currently almost complete support for graphics, good support for audio, and complete support for network.
+There is currently almost complete support for graphics, great support for audio, and complete support for network.

 SFML.jl works on Mac OS X, Linux, and Windows.